greald/transportradar/README.md

-# Bezorgradar PhoneGap App
+# Transportradar PhoneGap App
 after https://github.com/phonegap/phonegap-template-hello-world#hello-world-phonegap-template-

 ## Usage

 #### Target users

-Target users are independent package delivery workers having been registered at
+Target users are independent transporters having been registered at

     https://citytransportservice.nl/bezorgradar/?start/onderweg

-Register and download bezorgradar-app from
+Register and download transportradar-app from

     https://build.phonegap.com/apps/3507341/install

-Make sure the bezorgradar-app is granted access to location.
+Make sure the transportradar-app is granted access to location.

 So far only for Android and Windows (not tested) devices